Why This Feminist Weed Camp Isn’t Just For White Women

 “A Safe Space”

-Bagdasarian, also owns a company called Bliss Edibles, began the company following the birth of her second child two years ago.
+Bagdasarian, who also owns a company called Bliss Edibles, began the company following the birth of her second child two years ago.
 She found herself exhausted from caretaking and wanted a way to recharge and connect with women.

 “I feel like we live in a society that requires a lot of charging ahead, getting things done, and going on autopilot in order to accomplish a lot of tasks,” says Bagdasarian.
 “We need this kind of a moment where you slow things down and and really just focus on yourself.”

-She decided to take aim at wellness tourism, now a $563 billion global industry in large parts due to burned-out, overworked lifestyles.
+She decided to take aim at wellness tourism, now a $563-billion global industry, in large part due to burned-out, overworked lifestyles.
 While overall tourism is growing at 6.9%, the wellness tourism sector grew 14% in the last two years and is now one of the fastest-growing tourism markets, according to the Global Wellness Institute.

 In fall 2016, Bagdasarian, along with four fellow cannabis entrepreneurs, threw their first retreat in northern California.
 Almost 50 attendees showed up for their inaugural event.
-Now, less than a year later, Ganja Goddess Getaway has five retreats under their belt–averaging 200 each–with plans for 10 more in the coming year.
+Now, less than a year later, Ganja Goddess Getaway has five retreats under its belt–averaging 200 each–with plans for 10 more in the coming year.

 “We felt this need from the community from the very first event,” explains Bagdasarian.
 “We just got so much feedback about how this was something that [these women] were missing in their life . . .
 It started becoming this women’s empowerment cause.”